 - The manufacturing and wholesale trade sectors peaked in 2005 with 41,000 employees.
 Since then, employment has declined in the sector to 34,440 employees in 2015.
 Manufacturing has been declining nationally since 2000.

 - Employment in Construction Industry has doubled as a result of the rebuild with 23,710 employed in 2015, an increase of 12,400 since 2011.
-MBIE estimate that there were 31,000 workers in the top 62 construction related occupations in Canterbury for the rebuild in December 2015 compared with 15,000 before the earthquakes.
+MBIE estimate (external link) that there were 31,000 workers in the top 62 construction related occupations in Canterbury for the rebuild in December 2015 compared with 15,000 before the earthquakes.

 - The healthcare and social assistance sector is now the largest in Christchurch, passing manufacturing in 2010.
 In 2015 it had about 25,000 employees, an increase of 29% since 2000.